feliperomero3/ContosoConference/README.md

 ## Notes

-This is my attempt at building a REST Web API on ASP.NET Core protected with Azure Active Directory using Microsoft Identity Platform.
+This is my attempt at building a Web API on ASP.NET Core protected with Azure Active Directory using Microsoft Identity Platform.
 The domain model is based on a [Demo Conference API][demo] hosted in Azure used by Microsoft in an API Management tutorial.

 ## License